 Mallorca is famous for its cuisine, and Sóller is no exception.
 Try local specialties at restaurants like Ca’n Boqueta and Ca’n Pintxo, which offer a mix of traditional and contemporary dishes using fresh, local ingredients.

-Here’s some great restaurants to consider for a lunch break:
+Here are some great restaurants to consider for a lunch break:

 - Ca’n BoQueta: This gourmet bistro serves Mediterranean-style dishes with a contemporary twist.
 The restaurant offers a 3-course set lunch menu for €15 and a five-course tasting menu in the evening, which is excellent value for the quality of food provided.
 It’s an ideal spot for romantic or special occasions, located at Gran Via 43 in the centre of Sóller.